This post may contain affiliate links.

 Now that you know how to crochet moss stitch back and forth in flat rows, let’s talk about how to crochet moss stitch in the round.

-Crocheting moss stitch in joined rounds in very similar to crochet moss stitch in flat rows, so this will look familiar.
+Crocheting moss stitch in joined rounds is very similar to crochet moss stitch in flat rows, so this will look familiar.

 Projects Using Moss Stitch